-Our LCAP includes redefined goals created out of a need to support all learners through the multi-tiered system of support process.
-Stakeholder groups clearly indicate the need to support both academic and social emotional needs for students.
+As a district and as a school, our Marshall Lane LCAP includes redefined goals created out of a need to support all learners through the multi-tiered system of support (MTSS) process.
+Stakeholder groups have clearly indicated the need to support both academic and social/emotional needs for students.
 Our goals are aligned to the 8 state priorities and our district instructional vision to educate each child to their highest potential.
 Our strategic goal is to provide a high quality multi-tiered system of support for all students.
-Planned actions are identified as being provided for "all" students, "some" students (actions that principally benefit English Learners, Foster Youth, Homeless, Socio-economically disadvantaged or students with disabilities) or "few" students (intensive interventions for specific students) based on individual need.
+Planned actions are identified as being provided for "all" students, "some" students (actions that principally benefit English Language Learners, foster youth, homeless students, socio-economically disadvantaged children, or students with disabilities) or "few" students (intensive interventions for specific students) based on individual need.
 The goals and overall actions are below: